g-schaus/proverif-soidc-and-vc/https/README.md

 ## Simple Variant

-The first model uses a simple structure aiming at providing the targted properties.
+The first model uses a simple structure aiming at providing the targeted properties.

 ![MSC of ...](/msc/msc_https.png)